 ARP spoofing is when an attacker modifies the ARP table on a victim’s machine so that all traffic meant for the router is sent to the attacker’s machine instead.
 This allows the attacker to see all of the victim’s traffic, including passwords and other sensitive information.

-Now that you have an idea of what spoofing is and how it works, you’re probably wondering how you can protect yourself from these types of attacks.
+Now that you know what spoofing is and how it works, you’re probably wondering how to protect yourself from these attacks.

 For DNS and IP spoofing, you’ll need to implement security measures at the network level, like firewalls and intrusion detection/prevention systems.
 And for ARP spoofing, you’ll need to use ARP poisoning detection tools.